MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 ## License requirements for meetings, webinars, and live events

-Anyone can attend a Teams meeting, webinar, or live event for free -- no license is required.
+Anyone can attend a Teams meeting, webinar, or live event for free&mdash;no license is required.

 For the people who organize, schedule, and host meetings, webinars, or live events, they'll need one of the Microsoft 365 licenses listed in the [Microsoft Teams service description](/office365/servicedescriptions/teams-service-description).
 If you're already using Teams, you probably have the license you need for organizing and hosting meetings, webinars, and live events.